mchez808/treehouse/git_cmds/git_basics.md

     * origin is mandatory; Git expects remote-repo-name here.
 * `git branch -m new-branch-name` (ONLY if you're on the branch you want renamed)
 * `git push <remote_name> --delete <branch_name>`   <----> this is to delete remote branches

+Q: How do you use that identifier to check out the previous commit in this repository?
+ANS:
+`git checkout HEAD~1`

+HEAD~1 is the special commit identifier that stands for the previous commit (NOT the one we *just* made, but the **one before that**).

 want to search for a git commit by SHA?